The employment demand for engineering management is accelerating as many companies

 energy, transportation, healthcare and information systems to scientific research,

 military and government operations.
-In a management role, an engineering manager is
+An engineering manager leads research and development

 Graduates with master's degrees in engineering management are reportedly receiving